sous-chefs/kubernetes/README.md

 # kubernetes

-Resources for deploying various Kubernetes entities, these resources are designed to be ran on the kubernetes master but can be ran anywhere that has access to a kubernetes api by changing the `['k8s']['master']['ip']` attribute.
+Resources for deploying various Kubernetes entities, these resources are designed to be ran on the kubernetes master but can be ran anywhere that has access to a kubernetes api by changing the `['kubernetes']['master']['ip']` attribute.
 These resources utilize the kubeclient ruby gem and run against the v1beta1 api.

 Currently supported resources: